harshSE/TinyURL/HLD.md

 **A:**

-Allocating tiny url to long is responsibility of conversion service.
+Allocating tiny url to actual url is responsibility of conversion service.
 Each service instance pop pre-generated random from distributed set.
 Distributed set ensure that same random does not allocate to two services.